nuitrcs/AI_Week_Topic_Modeling/exercises/exercise2.md

 ```
 import pandas as pd
-df = pd.read_csv('data/pricerunner_aggregate.csv')
+df = pd.read_csv("data/pricerunner_aggregate.csv")
+docs = df["Product Title"].to_list()
 ```

 ### 20 Newsgroups ([source](https://scikit-learn.org/0.19/modules/generated/sklearn.datasets.fetch_20newsgroups.html#sklearn.datasets.fetch_20newsgroups))

 This is the same dataset that we used for our example and exercise 1.
-The example code below extracts all available categories, but you can also limit the categories as we did in our previous code.
+The example code below extracts all available categories, but you can also limit the categories as we did in our previous code (e.g., see the `supplementary_code.ipynb` file in this repo).

 ```
 from sklearn.datasets import fetch_20newsgroups
 bunch = fetch_20newsgroups(remove=("headers","footers","quotes"))
+docs = bunch["data"]
 ```